 To build and operate cloud native apps, organizations have to re-think the approach to application delivery and incorporate cloud native architecture principles.

-DevOps is the collaboration between software developers and IT operations with the goal of automating the process of software delivery and infrastructure changes.
-It creates a culture and environment where building, testing and releasing software can happen rapidly, frequently, and more reliably.
+DevOps is the collaboration between software developers and IT operations with the goal of delivering high-quality software that solves customer challenges.
+DevOps creates a culture and an environment where building, testing, and releasing software happens rapidly, frequently, and more consistently.

-Microservices is an architectural approach to developing an application as a collection of small services; each service implements business capabilities, runs in its own process and communicates via an HTTP API.
-Each microservice can be deployed, upgraded, scaled, and restarted independent of other services in the application, typically as part of an automated system, enabling frequent updates to live applications without impacting end customers.
+Microservices is an architectural approach to developing an application as a collection of small services; each service implements business capabilities, runs in its own process, and communicates via HTTP APIs or messaging.
+Each microservice can be deployed, upgraded, scaled, and restarted independent of other services in the same application, typically as part of an automated system, enabling frequent updates to live applications without impacting customers.

 Containers offer both efficiency and speed compared with standard virtual machines (VMs).
-Using operating system (OS)-level virtualization, a single OS instance is dynamically divided among one or more isolated containers, each with a unique writable file system and resource quota.
-The low overhead of creating and destroying containers combined with the high packing density in a single VM makes containers the perfect compute vehicle for deploying individual microservices.
+Using operating-system-level virtualization, a single OS instance is dynamically divided among one or more isolated containers, each with a unique writable file system and resource quota.
+The low overhead of creating and destroying containers combined with the high packing density in a single VM makes containers an ideal compute vehicle for deploying individual microservices.